- 6-12 months

 Gain a greater understanding of the structure and meaning of medicinal word parts, and know the meaning of terminology relating to animal form and function, and veterinary clinical practice.

 You will complete an online portfolio and undertake a short, multiple choice question, examination.
 You will be required to attend one of our centres (Huntingdon, Potters Bar, Leeds or Edinburgh) to undertake your final examination.

 There are no formal academic entry requirements; however you should have a sound level of numeracy, literacy and ICT skills.

-In order to complete the course you will need to be working, or volunteering, on reception in a veterinary practice, for a minimum of 8 hours per week, and have done so for at least three months before applying.
+You will need to be working, or volunteering, on reception in a veterinary practice, for a minimum of 8 hours per week, and have done so for at least three months before applying.
 You must have the full support of your practice and will need to have a mentor in place within practice to assist you with parts of your course.
 The mentor may be a practice manager, head receptionist, veterinary surgeon, veterinary nurse or someone working on reception who has a minimum of two years’ experience in reception work.

-If you are volunteering, please note that you may be asked to provide a reference from a practice manager, head receptionist, veterinary surgeon or veterinary nurse supporting your application confirming you have completed a minimum of one month of regular voluntary work prior to starting the programme.
+If you are volunteering, you may be asked to provide a reference from a practice manager, head receptionist, veterinary surgeon or veterinary nurse supporting your application.

 Course fees can either be paid in full before the beginning of the course, or via our ‘Pay As You Learn’ monthly payment scheme.
 A CAW Loans2Learn scheme is also available, details can be found below.